-Following the exhibition at the Munich gallery of Heiner Friedrich, who helped develop the Dia Art Foundation in 1974, Sandback became one of a small group of avant-garde artists sponsored by Dia.
-The artist proceeded to open an institution financed by Dia that was dedicated to his work—the Fred Sandback Museum.
-Not far from his studio in Rindge, New Hampshire, the museum was housed in a former bank building in Winchendon, Massachusetts, and operated from 1981 until 1996, when the artist decided to close the space.
+Sandback became one of a small group of artists sponsored by Dia Art Foundation, which maintained an institution dedicated to his work—the Fred Sandback Museum—from 1981 until 1996.
+Not far from his studio in Rindge, New Hampshire, the museum was housed in a former bank building in Winchendon, Massachusetts.

 His work was the subject of an extensive survey organized in 2005 by the Kunstmuseum Liechtenstein, Vaduz, which traveled to the Fruitmarket Gallery, Edinburgh, and the Neue Galerie am Joanneum, Graz, in 2006.
 In 2011, his work was featured in a solo exhibition at the Whitechapel Gallery, London.
 That same year, the Museum of Contemporary Art, Denver, dedicated its entire building to a solo exhibition of his work.
 In 2014, Kunstmuseum Winterthur, Switzerland, hosted the first major retrospective of Sandback’s drawings curated by Dieter Schwarz.
 This exhibition subsequently traveled to Germany to the Josef Albers Museum Quadrat Bottrop and Museum Wiesbaden.
 In 2015, the Pulitzer Arts Foundation, St. Louis, Missouri, mounted an exhibition of Sandback’s work and the major retrospective Fred Sandback: Light, Space, Facts was on view at Glenstone in Potomac, Maryland.
 In 2016, sculptures by the artist were installed in buildings designed by Luis Barragán, Casa Luis Barragán, Casa Antonio Gálvez, Cuadra San Cristóbal, and Casa Gilardi, in Mexico City.
-A solo exhibition of the artist’s work dating from 1967 to 1982 is on view at the Mana Contemporary, Jersey City, New Jersey.
-Fondation CAB in Brussels is currently presenting a solo exhibition, on view through June 26, 2022.
+A solo exhibition of the artist’s work dating from 1967 to 1983 is on view at Mana Contemporary, Jersey City, New Jersey.
+Fondation CAB in Brussels is currently presenting a solo exhibition, on view through June 25, 2022.
+A long-term installation of Sandback’s work, first installed in 2003, reopened at Dia:Beacon in December 2021.